coren-frankel/coren-frankel/README.md

 But you can call me... <em>Kern</em>
 <h3 align=center>
-  I'm a Full Stack Developer with a penchant for open source, freedom of information, & humanism.
+  I'm a Full Stack Developer with a penchant for open source, freedom of information, privacy, & humanism.
 Persistent and creative in solving problems and driving results.
 A meticulous, perpetual scholar resolved to learn, build, and grow with new technologies.
 </h3>
 <div align="center">
   <img alt="sesame street yippers find computer" src="https://i.giphy.com/media/GsiBgbwZAsWsg/giphy.webp"/>